by-student-2017/Phase-field/Yamanaka_lab_tuat/readme.txt

 You can use this site only if you agree to the following terms.

 1. Copyright on each source code attributes to its developer.
-2. We prohibit all uses or diversions of all contents in this website without permission or quoting this website.
+2. We prohibit all uses or diversions of all contents in this website without permission or quoting this website (https://web.tuat.ac.jp/~yamanaka/opensource.html).
 3. We do not guarantee the accuracy of source code in this site.
 4. It is your responsibility for the use of the source codes.